hawthorneguild/Guides/_help/index.md

 ##### lunnr.js
 (/assets/js/lunr.js)

 This is a library that adds universal search to the the whole site.
 It's not the best universal search out there, but it works. and it's free.
-I don't know how it works.
+BUT.... `/assets/js/search.js` together with `search.json` is where you can set some parameters for the search.
+I have it set to prioritize the Title first, then headers, then body for search.

 ##### Deecapbridge CMS
 This is the editor that I have plugged into the back-end so that users can edit the pages directly without going through git-hub.

-The control console is here: [Decapbridge Console](https://decapbridge.com/dashboard/sites/edit?tab=manage&siteId=a9c3edd8-e3cd-4b70-89e3-adb5acdd7a8f)

-Right now it's all connected to the coconut site, which I am using the development site.
-At some point will need to re-point this to the main site.
-But let's make sure this works well first.
+It's primarily configured by the files in `/admin`